 So perhaps we need a total change of perspective…

 Society pushes success and the good life.
 And many strive for it all their lives.
 Only to find in retirement age that they no longer have the health or energy to keep up with it all.
 And they start downsizing to create a simpler, calmer life.
 Or perhaps because of overspending, enter their pension years with barely enough to eke by.
 And lament any money spent on useless, frivolous things.

 But the saddest thing of all is how much they often miss along the way.
-Growing apart as a couple, through lack of time to focus on creating intimacy.
-Finding that their children have no time for them, because they’re now following in their parents’ footsteps.
-Friends are few because work, shopping, and the good life took priority over them.
+Possibly growing apart as a couple, through lack of time to focus on creating intimacy.
+Or finding that their children have no time for them, because they now following in their parents’ footsteps.
+Fewer friends because work, shopping, and the good life took priority over them.
 And God seems far-off because they failed to cultivate a relationship with him.

 Society’s norm says we should have it all and do it all.

 But everything calls for a trade-off.
 We can only keep up with so much, and we can only fit so many activities into our day.
 There will never be enough time, space, or energy for everything.
 And we don’t really need it all anyway, do we?